mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 ReadDataByIdentifier (0x22)
 ---------------------------
-ReadDataByIdentifier service allows the client to request data record values from the server identifier by one or more :ref:`DataIdentifiers (DIDs) <knowledge-base-did>`.
+ReadDataByIdentifier service allows the client to request data record values from the server identified by one or more :ref:`DataIdentifiers (DIDs) <knowledge-base-did>`.